open-schools/open-schools-platform-frontend/docs/develop.md

 We use Jest and Cypress as our primarily test runner.
 To launch tests in `apps/schools` - use this command:

-- `yarn workspace @app/schools test` -- Launch all tests.
+- `yarn workspace @app/schools test` -- Launch all tests in app.

 ## Linting